readtime logo 5 mins watch / September 11 2024

 So, so being able to blend them together and feel like you are your whole self, you know, at work and at home.
 You know, I, I hear a similar thing.
 Maybe another way of looking at it is, you know, working parents, mothers in particular who, when they’re not in the office, they feel like they should be behaving as if they’re stay at home parent, right?

-There’s a reason that you’ve done this for so long and it makes you a better parent to bring that home and for your, for your family to see the joy that you have in the work that you do as opposed to apologizing.
+There’s a reason that you’ve done this for so long and it makes you a better parent to bring that home and for your, for your family to see the joy that you have in the work that you do as opposed to apologising.
 Cause you have to go to the office today.
 And the parallel is true at work, right?
-For people at work to see the joy that you have in the family that you have and not apologizing because you’ve got some boundaries that you have to put in place.
+For people at work to see the joy that you have in the family that you have and not apologising because you’ve got some boundaries that you have to put in place.